Crynoore/CRS-DND/content/Names/The first hero's/Galiminus.md

 Also the dwarfs are not that happy that the humans have taken about 40% of their land for themselves.

-and i think I deserve a break after 15 years of combat, talking about combat i did not see [[Olvinl]] et or great event.
+and i think I deserve a break after 15 years of combat, talking about combat i did not see [[Olvin]] et or great event.

 I think that guy has the toughest time of us all, he needs to get some time to rest.